-You already know how to run your plumbing business (and you’re doing great! *thumbs up*), but do you have the insight to take things further and enhance your profitability?
+You already know how to run your plumbing business (and you’re doing great), but do you have the insight to take things further and enhance your profitability?

 You may be comfortably covering costs and meeting your annual targets, but on the other hand, do you know what aspects of your business could be causing unnecessary expense?
 Have you considered which processes you could streamline to save money?